-In NTT, SF is only available as a STP if the user indicates in the grazing operation inputs that the field is next to a stream.
+In NTT, SF is only available as a STP if the user includes grazing operations in the scenario and animals have access to the stream.
 NTT uses user inputs on type of animals, number of AUs, days grazed and hours per day in the stream as inputs for simulating SF.
-From these inuts NTT calculates the daily amounts of manure produced by the selected animal (including horses, dairy cows, swine, cattle, sheep, and goats), that is deposited into the stream.
+From these inputs NTT calculates the daily amounts of manure produced by the selected animal (including horses, dairy cows, swine, cattle, sheep, and goats), that is deposited into the stream.
 In NTT, stream fencing eliminates or reduces direct nutrient deposition in streams by animals as point source and stops the destabilization of stream banks that is often caused by livestock traffic.
 This done by simulating the area between the fence and edge of stream as SF.
 The user has the choice to describe the area, efficiency, and the type of grass growing for the new SF.
-It is important to know that NTT would not allow the selection of another SF for the same stream channel from the "Management Information" page.
+It is important to know that NTT would not allow the selection of another SF for the same stream channel from the "Management Scenarios" page.